Senior in Bioengineering

 Despite her committed involvement in research, Joy still finds time to take on other roles and projects.
 She is an Engineering Ambassador, outreach director of the Biomedical Engineering Society, outreach committee chair of the Society of Women Engineers.
 She has also been active in Engineering Open House (EOH) and was team lead of an EOH project that aimed to visualize CRISPR technology through a virtual reality game.

-Joy’s love for research has led her to pursue graduate studies in biomedical engineering.
+Joy’s love for research has led her to pursue graduate school for her PhD at Berkeley/UCSF Bioengineering starting Fall 2021.

 Joy loves doing community outreach and engaging in various engineering projects.